CrickDataChallenge/website/code-of-conduct.md

 *Advocating for, or encouraging, any of the above behaviour

 _Enforcement_
-Participants asked to stop any harassing behavior are expected to comply immediately
+Participants asked to stop any harassing behavior are expected to comply immediately.
 If a participant engages in harassing behaviour, event organisers retain the right to take any actions to keep the event a welcoming environment for all participants.
 This includes warning the offender or expulsion from the conference.
 Event organisers may take action to redress anything designed to, or with the clear impact of, disrupting the event or making the environment hostile for any participants.We expect participants to follow these rules at all event venues and event-related social activities.
 We think people should follow these rules outside event activities too!

 _Reporting_